drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Aromatic Nitrogens

-A nitrogen atom on an aromatic ring can act as a hydrogen bond donor if the amine is secondary, or acceptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/aromatic-nitrogens-41646f5d'><i class='fa fa-play' aria-hidden='true'></i></button>A nitrogen atom on an aromatic ring can act as a hydrogen bond donor if the amine is secondary, or acceptor.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NAr.gif){: loading=lazy }